 - For more information on COVIDsmart study, please visit the study website at www.covidsmartstudy.org or contact the HADSI helpdesk at firstname.lastname@example.org

 Preliminary results from COVIDmsart are helping us to identify areas of need in Virginia communities.
 For example, we found anxiety and/or depression levels were high for COVIDsmart participants.
 About 22% of COVIDsmart participants have moderate to severe anxiety, and about 24% have moderate to severe depression.
 As a result, EVMS has funded a program to provide digital Cognitive Behavior Therapy called SilverCloud to the newly diagnosed study participants with moderate to severe anxiety and/or depression these COVIDsmart participants.
-Return to top

 - The COVID-19 pandemic has resulted in a community-wide mental health crisis leading to longer wait times for mental healthcare services.
 A population-based approach is needed to increase access to care and prevent the exacerbation of mental health illness.
 This study has the potential to provide evidence for the utilization of the digital therapy SilverCloud to reduce anxiety and/or depression in digital community settings.
 Findings could influence public health policy to fund access to SilverCloud for disadvantaged populations.
 The SilverCloud study is currently ongoing.
-Return to top

 - To learn more about other mental health resources available in Hampton Roads and other Communities in Virginia, please click here